 Signs and symptoms

-The general rule of thumb is that an individual can be diagnosed with depression if they experience five or more depressive symptoms for more than two weeks.
+In general, a person may be diagnosed with depression if they experience five or more symptoms for more than two weeks.

 - Feelings of overwhelming sadness and hopelessness

-- Loss of interest or pleasure in everyday activities or hobbies that are usually enjoyed
+- A loss of interest or pleasure in everyday activities or hobbies that are usually enjoyed

-- Sleep disturbances; having difficulty sleeping, waking early, not being able to fall asleep, feeling overly tired or having no energy to get out of bed
+- Difficulties with sleep, such as being unable to fall asleep, waking early, feeling overly-tired or having no energy to get out of bed

-- Physical pain including headaches or muscle aches
+- Physical pains, such as headaches or muscle aches

-- Having recurrent thoughts of death, suicide or self-harm.
+- Recurrent thoughts of death, suicide or self-harm.

 Treatment

-If you or someone you love is experiencing symptoms of depression, your first point of contact should be your GP.
-Following assessment by your GP, they may recommend that you are referred for an assessment at one of our community mental health clinics called the Dean Clinics or alternatively, your GP may suggest that you need to come into hospital.
+If you or someone you love is experiencing symptoms of depression, start by talking to your GP.
+They can give you guidance and may recommend that you are referred for assessment at a community mental health service or as an inpatient in hospital.

 Useful resources